NEW STUDENT ORIENTATION

 CHAMBER CHOIR CONCERT

 This annual concert features the Chamber Choir singing everything from madrigals to vocal jazz.
 It’s a kaleidoscope of great musical styles.

 ROVERS ALL-AMERICAN CONCERT

 Phi Mu Alpha Sinfonia and Sigma Alpha Iota sponsor this annual concert featuring the works of American composers.
-It's held in memory of Reynaldo Rovers, a former Music Department faculty member.
+It’s held in memory of Reynaldo Rovers, a former member of the Music Department faculty.

 CELEBRATING STUDENT SCHOLARSHIP AND ACHIEVEMENT

 Each spring, to coincide with the national Undergraduate Research Week sponsored by the Council of Undergraduate Research, LVC recognizes the research, scholarly, and artistic accomplishments of our students.
 Events include music recitals, Wig and Buckle Theater Company performances, honor society inductions, and the Spring Awards Ceremony where selected students are recognized for their academic achievements and contributions to the College.
 The highlight of the week is Inquiry: A Symposium of Student Research and Original Work.
 Students from all disciplines showcase their work during Inquiry.
 Participating students are chosen by their faculty to present their work.
 Student publications also are displayed in the College library during the week.

 INTERNATIONAL CULTURE DAY